kymatio/kymatio/README.md

 ## Installation

-The software was tested on Linux with anaconda Python 2.7 and various GPUs, including Titan X and Titan X Pascal.
+The software was tested on Linux with anaconda Python 2.7 and various GPUs, including Titan X, 1080s, 980s, K20s, and Titan X Pascal.

 The first step is to install pytorch following instructions from
 <http://pytorch.org>, then you can run `pip`: